Attend your classes

 Refunds of an Overpayment of Aid

 The UMA Financial Aid Office disburses all financial aid including student loans directly to students billing account with the UMA Student Accounts Office.
-All funds received are applied first against tuition and fees due.
+All funds received are applied first against tuition and fees, housing any other charges due.
 Once the account balance is zero the UMA Student Accounts Office will authorize the release of excess funds to the student within a week of the receipt of funds.
 Refunds are issued to eligible students* no earlier than one week prior to the scheduled start date of UMA classes to assist students with educational expenses, including books.
 Refunds continue promptly throughout the semester as excess funds may be applied to the student account.
 Checks are not issued on campus.
+Every student is strongly encouraged to set up direct deposit on the Maine Street portal for faster process of refunds.

-- Submitted all requested documentation including applicable Promissory Notes & Entrance Interview materials;
+- Submitted all requested documentation including applicable Master Promissory Notes & Entrance Counseling materials;

 - Registered for same credit hour range as the aid is based on; and